-The Company maintains a stock option plan (the "Plan") whereby the Board of Directors may from time to time grant to employees, officers, directors and consultants of the Company or any subsidiary thereof options to acquire common shares (now re-designated as Subordinate Voting Shares) as may be determined by the Board, provided that the exercise price may not be lower than the market price of the Subordinate Voting Shares at the time of the grant of the options.
+The Company maintains a stock option plan (the "Plan") whereby the Board of Directors may from time to time grant to employees, officers, directors and consultants of the Company or any subsidiary thereof options to acquire Subordinate Voting Shares or Multiple Voting Shares as may be determined by the Board, provided that the exercise price may not be lower than the market price of the Subordinate Voting Shares or the market price of the Multiple Voting Shares, as applicable, at the time of the grant of the options.

-As at September 30, 2021, the Plan provides (i) that the maximum number of Subordinate Voting Shares that may be reserved for issuance under the Plan shall be equal to 10% of the number of issued and outstanding Subordinate Voting Shares (for these purposes, all Multiple Voting Shares are deemed to be converted to Subordinate Voting Shares on the basis of 300:1); and (ii) that the maximum number of Subordinate Voting Shares which may be reserved for issuance to any one optionee pursuant to a share option may not exceed 5% of the Subordinate Voting Shares outstanding at the time of the grant (including the deemed conversion of Multiple Voting Shares into Subordinate Voting Shares on the basis of 300:1).
+As at March 31, 2022, the Plan provides (i) that the maximum number of Subordinate Voting Shares that may be reserved for issuance under the Plan shall be equal to 10% of the number of issued and outstanding Subordinate Voting Shares (for these purposes, all Multiple Voting Shares are deemed to be converted to Subordinate Voting Shares on the basis of 100:1); (ii) that the maximum number of Subordinate Voting Shares which may be reserved for issuance to any one optionee pursuant to a share option may not exceed 5% of the Subordinate Voting Shares outstanding at the time of the grant (including the deemed conversion of Multiple Voting Shares into Subordinate Voting Shares on the basis of 100:1); (iii) that the maximum number of Multiple Voting Shares that may be reserved for issuance under the Plan shall be equal to 10% of the number of issued and outstanding Multiple Voting Shares (for these purposes, all Subordinate Voting Shares are deemed to be converted to Multiple Voting Shares on the basis of 1:100); and (iv) that the maximum number of Multiple Voting Shares which may be reserved for issuance to any one optionee pursuant to a share option may not exceed 5% of the Multiple Voting Shares outstanding at the time of the grant (including the deemed conversion of Subordinate Voting Shares into Multiple Voting Shares on the basis of 1:100).